claire-west/svstudio-manual/docs/quickstart/managing-tracks.md

 Supported file types are MIDI, UST, VSQx, VPR, and CCS.

+The "Import as Tracks" function also supports SVP and S5P files to allow merging of Synthesizer V projects.

+### Importing Tempo and Time Signature Markers

+The "Import" function will also apply tempo and time signature markers based on the original file.

+"Import as Tracks" will not modify the tempo or time signature markers of the current project.

+To apply a MIDI tempo map to an existing project:

+1. Save your work if you have any unsaved changes.
+2. Use "Import" to create a new project based on your MIDI file.
+The new project's tempo and time signature markers will reflect those of the MIDI file.
+3. Use "Import as Tracks" to merge your existing SVP file into the new project.
+4. Save the new project under a new name.

+!!! info "Some DAWs and music notation programs do not include tempo or time signature information when exporting a MIDI file."

+!!! warning

+    Neither Synthesizer V Studio nor the MIDI format support gradual ("ramp") tempo changes.
+Ensure all tempo changes are applied in an instantaneous or stepwise manner, and that all tempo changes occur at the start of a quarter.

 ## Video Demonstration

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sz1TwwXmMJA" title="YouTube video player" frameborder="0" allowfullscreen></iframe>